Veľké Kapušany: Description

 Wood processing, food and building materials industries and Slovak and Hungarian high schools are located there as is a railroad transfer facility for goods on the broad gauge railroad to Ukraine.

 Many Communist remnants remain, notably the apartment buildings of the Communist era, where mainly poor Roma people now live.
 The rest of the population lives in mostly comfortable-looking homes and farms outside of the main thoroughfare but still within the town's borders.

 There are several churches, but no synagogue in Veľké Kapušany.
 On the outskirts of the town there is a heavily damaged Jewish cemetery.

-Demographics

-According to the 2001 census, the population include 56.98% Hungarians, 35.92% Slovaks, and 4.32% Roma.
+Population